xNaCly/sqleibniz/README.md

 ## Contribution

-Contributions are always welcome <3
+Contributions are always welcome <3, but remember to test all features you contribute.

 ### Local Dev env